 - Uninsured motorist coverage: $50,000 bodily injury coverage total in a single accident.

 - Underinsured motorist coverage: $50,000 bodily injury coverage total in a single accident.

 You might as well check out the other types of insurance, that will suit best to your ride’s condition and financial situation before making a final commitment.

 Indiana law on helmet requirements says that every rider younger than 18 must wear a helmet and eye protection.
-Motorcycle older than 18 decide for themselves whether to wear helmet or not.
+Motorcycle older than 18 years of age may decide for themselves whether to wear a helmet or not.

 Most Indiana residents purchase liability coverage via a state-licensed insurance provider in order to establish financial responsibility.
 The state, has also created the Indiana Auto Insurance Plan to help vehicle owners who have been turned down for traditional policies.
 You can find out more about this if you speak to an agent at a state-licensed insurance company.
 The other options are the following:

 - A $40,000 deposit with the state treasurer.

 - A policy of liability coverage from a state-licensed insurance provider.